scpowar/PowerBI-Projects/README.md

 # Projects
-These are my personal projects I created for my learning
+These are personal projects I created for my learning